bigmistqke/arbeiter/README.md

   },
 }));

-// all functions are converted into async functions
+// All functions are converted into async functions
 // and are accessible in `methods` methods.increment().then( value => value // 1